FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 The Role of Gut Health in Running Performance

-One way to support gut health is by incorporating probiotics into your diet.
-Probiotics are beneficial bacteria that help maintain a balanced gut microbiome, which in turn supports digestion, immune function, and inflammation control.
-Natural sources of probiotics include fermented foods such as yoghurt with live cultures, kefir, kimchi, sauerkraut, miso, and kombucha.
+One effective way to support gut health is through the inclusion of probiotics.
+Probiotics are beneficial bacteria that help maintain a balanced gut microbiome, which supports digestion, immune function and inflammation control.
+Natural sources of probiotics include yoghurt with live cultures, kefir, kimchi, sauerkraut, miso and kombucha.

-For runners who experience gut discomfort, it’s also important to pay attention to timing and food choices around training.
-Eating too close to a run or consuming high-fat, high-fibre, or unfamiliar foods beforehand may trigger symptoms.
-Staying well-hydrated, eating slowly, and testing different meals during training (not on race day) can all contribute to better gut tolerance.
+For runners who experience gut discomfort, attention to meal timing and food choices is essential.
+Eating too close to a run or consuming high fat, high fibre or unfamiliar foods may trigger symptoms.
+Staying well hydrated, eating slowly and testing different meals during training rather than on race day can improve gut tolerance.

 Nutrition for optimal running